 Data and Definitions

 Childhood Obesity Action Network.
-State Obesity Profiles, 2008.
-National Initiative for Children's Healthcare Quality, Child Policy Research Center, and Child and Adolescent Health Measurement Initiative, accessed on July 21, 2009.
+State Obesity Profile Comparison, 2007 and 2012.
+National Initiative for Children's Healthcare Quality, Child Policy Research Center, and Child and Adolescent Health Measurement Initiative.

 Trust for America's Health.
-Legislative Supplement: Obesity-related Legislative Action in States (Update).
+Legislative Supplement: Obesity-related Legislative Action in States (Update 2011).
 (PDF)

-Information on the cost of obesity is available at the Centers for Disease Control and Prevention.
-(Accessed July 20, 2009)
+Information on the cost of obesity is available at the Centers for Disease Control and Prevention. (source updated August 2013)

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.